dotnet/docs/docs/azure/sdk/authentication/credential-chains.md

 ## DefaultAzureCredential overview

 [DefaultAzureCredential](/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet&preserve-view=true) is an opinionated, preconfigured chain of credentials.
+It's designed to support all environments, along with the most common authentication flows and developer tools.
 In graphical form, it looks like this:

 :::image type="content" source="../media/mermaidjs/DefaultAzureCredentialAuthFlow.svg" alt-text="DefaultAzureCredential" lightbox="../media/mermaidjs/DefaultAzureCredentialAuthFlow.svg":::